Cardiovascular Biomechanics and A.I. Laboratory |

 from 4D clinical fetal echocardiography.
 This model modelled spatially

-investigated tweaked the model to reflect conditions during fetal aortic
+closely.
+We then investigated tweaked the model to reflect conditions during

-stenosis and evolving HLHS.
-In this condition, fetal aortic stenosis will
+fetal aortic stenosis and evolving HLHS.
+In this condition, fetal aortic

-cause high LV pressures, mitral regurgitation, drastically reduced LV stroke
+stenosis will cause high LV pressures, mitral regurgitation, drastically

-volume.
-By birth, a majority of such cases will
+reduced LV stroke volume.
+By birth, a majority of such cases will become

-thickening, and (D-F) increasing LV stiffness, on the (A,D)
+wall thickening, and (D-F) increasing LV stiffness, on the (A,D) PV loop,

 our modelling results, Fetal aortic stenosis alone elevated pressures by